APeXPi/2022-Y3CEP/devlog.md

 [CEP Project.zip](https://github.com/APeXPi/2022-Y3CEP/files/9445396/CEP.Project.zip)

 ## Week 10 (30 Aug - 5 Sep)
+- I started on the bot decision making and changed a few of my plans to make it more manageable.
+- I had some trouble with deciding how to include the bot's decision in the code and so had to change someof my plans.
+- I will finish the Bot decision making and user actions before making the video and submitting the project.

 ## Sep Holiday (5 Sep - 10 Sep) **Submission date is 10 Sep**